-Scaffolding is a temporary structure that allows workers such as electricians and painters access to a building enabling them to work on parts that would be out of reach without it.
-Many different kinds of buildings need scaffolding and it can also be needed for maintenance and cleaning a structure such as a clock tower or large statue that would otherwise be impossible to get to.
+Scaffolding is a temporary structure that allows workers such as painters access to a building enabling them to work on parts that would be out of reach without it.
+According to common building advice, many different kinds of buildings need scaffolding and it can also be needed for maintenance and cleaning a structure such as a clock tower or large statue that would otherwise be impossible to get to.

 There are six main components in most scaffolding: –